 Losing all of my camera gear was pretty devastating and forced me to make some tough choices.
 I considered giving up on the forms of photography I was doing and be limited to my phone.
 In the end, I decided that my website and photography relied on these cameras and they should be replaced, even at great cost.
 I saved, borrowed and endured economic hardships to do so.
 It was a bold decision at the time, but one that I don’t regret.

-To replace my stolen Olympus and GoPro I again bought one of the cheapest entry level DSLR’s (Nikon D3100), but upgraded to a GoPro Hero 3+ Black (The best model available at the time).
+To replace my stolen Olympus and GoPro I again bought one of the cheapest entry-level DSLR’s (Nikon D3100), but upgraded to a GoPro Hero 3+ Black (The best model available at the time).
 Both cameras were significant upgrades as the technology had progressed.
-It felt great to be back in business with upgraded equipment.
+It felt great being back in business with upgraded equipment.
 The new cameras renewed my inspiration and confidence to create bigger and better things.